eespina/RHT-Skeleton-AspCore-APIs/README.md

 	- If there is an error concerning an 'UnhandledPromiseRejectionWarning', try typing 'gulp' again to retry the gulp process

 	- Open Visual Studio and build the solution
-	- In Visual Studio, set the AngularFroenEnd's Start page as 'index.html'
+	- In Visual Studio, set the AngularFrontEnd's Start page as 'index.html'
 	- Not that a token must be presented for accessing areas that require authorization/permission

 	- Ensure your database connections are correct and that they are Running

+	- For helpful debugging and to run both projects at the same time, go to the Visual Studio properties on teh Solution level and choose "Multiple startup projects"